Mfaizl/jsongrapher-pyasd/README.md

 Alternatively, you can download the directory directly.<br>

-It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapher/blob/main/examples/example_2/example_2_json_record_tutorial.py) to see how to create graphable .json records and to plot them.
-The .json files can then be dragged into www.jsongrapher.com<br>

 ## **0\.
 Plotting a JSON Record**
 It's as simple as one line!
 Then drag a json record into the window to plot.
 <pre>